 Asserting RESET# During A Burst Access

 If RESET# is asserted low during a burst access, the burst access is immediately terminated and the device defaults back to asynchronous read mode.
-Refer to "RESET#: Hardware Reset Pin" on page 18 for more information on the RESET# function.
+Refer to RESET#: Hardware Reset Pin for more information on the RESET# function.

 Configuration Register